Credit/Debit cards fraud – A solution? – How to protect yourself

 5. Use RFID-blocking wallet which can help protect you against identity theft and fraud that might arise from electronic pickpocketing.

-Make it harder and too much trouble for a thief to robe you even if it causes inconvenience to you.
+Make it harder and too much trouble for a thief to robe you even if it causes some inconvenience to you.
 It is all about tradeoffs.
-But I would rather suffer some inconvenience, which I can mitigate, rather than suffering a fraudant transaction that takes forever to solve.
+So it would be better to suffer some inconvenience, which can be mitigated, rather than suffering a fraudulent transaction that takes forever to solve and may not get the full amount back.

 Credit/Debit cards fraud – The Nightmare – How does it happen

-Please understand that there is no magic wand by which credit/debit card information can be obtained by anyone.
-Anyone preforming credit/debit card fraud must have your card’s data by using one of the below 3 main methods
+Now that the main reasons of why this is happening I will go through how does fraud happen?
+To answer that, please understand that there is no magic wand by which credit/debit card information can be obtained by anyone.
+Anyone preforming credit/debit card fraud must have your card’s data by using one of the below 3 main methods.

 • Method 1: A leak from inside the entity issuing the card